ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 >
 > This guide is adapted from [instructions on the ACCESS-Hive Forum](https://forum.access-hive.org.au/t/how-to-build-access-om2-on-gadi/1545)
 >
-> `spack` is cloned from the ACCESS-NRI fork as on occasion there are some fixes that are back-ported by ACCESS-NRI from more recent versions of `spack`.
+> ACCESS-NRI maintains a fork of spack to enable back-porting fixes from more recent spack versions.
+This fork is the one used in these instructions.

 ## Enable spack